craigmayhew/pipe-gpt/README.md

 ### Local command-line usage
 - `tail -30 /var/httpd.log | pipe-gpt --p "Is there anything in the http log file I should fix?"`
 - `cat main.rs | pipegpt -p "How would you improve this code?
 Include line numbers in your comments so I can tell where you mean."`
 - `cat main.rs | pipegpt -p "Is this code production ready?
-If yes reply "Yes".
+If yes reply 'Yes'.
 If no, then explain why not.
 Be concise."`
 - `cat file.json | pipegpt -p "Convert this JSON to YAML"`
 - `cat french.txt | pipegpt -p "Translate this to English please."`
-- `git diff -- staged | pipegpt -p "Code review this code change"`
+- `git diff --staged | pipegpt -p "Code review this code change"`

 ### Pipe | GPT for local dev